• Skip to main content

 In a traditional web application architecture, there are a few layers where caching techniques can be implemented, such as:

-Luckily most of them can be controlled by your server application. let’s dig into them one by one.
+Luckily, most of them can be controlled by your server application.
+Let’s examine each one.

 CodeIgniter Cache Control Technique For Browser:

 By default, web browsers do cache the results that our server generates.
 Here, we can tell the browser not to cache.
 Usually, we won’t want to prevent the browser from caching except for some special cases where our outputs are updated very often.
-So, instead of setting these commands as global/base controller, let’s practice using it only in the controllers/controller functions where it’s needed.
+So, instead of setting these commands as global/base controllers, let’s practice using them only in the controllers/controller functions where they are needed.
 You can use the following code snippets only when you want to prevent caching for browsers:

 $this->output->set_header("Cache-Control: no-store, no-cache, must-revalidate");